zamanianlab/ZamanianLabDocs/docs/labmanual.md

     Example e-mail: *"I will be performing bulk parasite extractions from infected LVP mosquitoes TOMORROW (27/11/18).
 I will be performing the extractions in the screened-in work space inside the insectary (room 322).
 The parasites I will be extracting are Brugia pahangi L3s, and are classified as a BSL-2 organism.
 I will be working from 9:30AM - 12:30 PM, and will have signs posted on the outside of the screened-in area.
 If you need to enter this area during this time, please mind the PPE requirements specified on the posted BSL-2 signs.
 If this is a conflict/problem for anybody, please contact me as soon as possible.
 Thank you."*

-## XII.
+## XIII.
 Lab Onboarding Checklist

 1. Room key and building card access form
 2. Office space, bench, and pipette assignment
+3. Computer assignment and environment setup
-3. Electronic accounts (will use UW email)
+4. Electronic accounts (will use UW email)
     - Quartzy
     - Benchling
     - Box